emoose0/3lang/README.md

 Example:
 ```
 +++ set a to 3
-(+++) set current referenced variable to b then add 3 to b and then set the current referenced variable to a again
+(+++) ;set current referenced variable to b and add 3, then set the current referenced variable to a again
-[+++] set current referenced variable to c then add 3 to c and then set the current referenced variable to a again
+[+++] ;set current referenced variable to c and add 3, then set the current referenced variable to a again
 ```